 Section 17-Sacraments ordained of Christ are not only badges or tokens of Christian men's profession, but rather they are certain signs of grace and God's good will toward us, by the which He doth work invisibly in us, and doth not only quicken, but also strengthen and confirm our faith in Him.
-The Sacraments were not ordained of Christ to be gazed upon, or to be carried about, but that we should duly use them, and in such only as worthily receive the same they have a wholesome effect or operation; but they that receive them unworthily purchase unto themselves condemnation, as St. Paul saith (1 Cor.
+The sacraments were not ordained of Christ to be gazed upon, or to be carried about, but to be duly used by us.
+Only those who partake of them worthily will receive a wholesome effect or benefit; but they that receive them unworthily purchase unto themselves condemnation, as St. Paul says.
+(1 Cor.
 11:29).

 Section 18-Baptism.
-This is an outward sign of an inward work wrought by the Holy Ghost in the soul.
+This is an outward sign of an

-As to the mode, let every one be fully persuaded in his own mind, and no preacher or layman shall insist on any certain mode.
-The baptism of children shall be retained in the Church.
+inward work wrought by the Holy Ghost in the soul As to the mode, let every one be fully persuaded in his own mind, and no preacher or layman shall insist on any certain mode.
+The baptism of children shall be retained in the church.